-The difference between a timber frame and a post and beam structure is the way the individual parts are connected: timber framing uses wood joinery and rarely uses steel parts; whereas post and beam structures are connected with metal fasteners and connectors.
+The difference between timber frame and post and beam construction is the way the individual parts are connected: timber framing uses wood joinery and rarely uses steel parts; whereas post and beam structures are connected with metal fasteners and connectors.

 Post and beam building generally has lower-skilled labor costs than timber frame construction.
 Although post and beam structures require plenty of labor, they tend to be less complex in terms of engineering, construction, and fabrication.

 Moisture can condense on steel surfaces causing the steel to rust and the surrounding wood to decay.
 Depending on the complexity of the metal plates, can be more expensive than traditional timber framing.
 Dissimilar materials (metal and wood) tend to work loose over time.